PankhuriK415/WEB-SURGE-2025/README.md

 Create your own copy of this repository by forking it.
 If you're unsure how, watch this [How do i fork this Repository](https://www.youtube.com/watch?v=-9ftoxZ2X9g).

 ### 3. Clone Your Fork
-Clone your forked repository to your local machine using the command:
+Clone your forked repository to your local machineand:
 ```bash
  git clone <your-forked-repository-URL>
 ```